TUDelft-books/Finite-Elements-in-CEG/book/solid_nonlinear/linearization.md

 \bK = \int_\Omega\bB\T\bD\bB \dOmega
 $$(sn-l-linearelasticity)

-Starting from linearity and working back to the general expression of Eq. {eq}`sn-l-linearization3`, we can therefore identify **two sources** of nonlinearity, namely:
+We see that to get back to linearity we had to assume that both $\bB$ and $\bD$ were constant.
+Relaxing each of these assumptions in turn can therefore lead to **two distinct sources** of nonlinearity:

 ```{card}
 **Geometric nonlinearity**